gaehlerm/SoftwareEngineering/README.md

 ## Member variables

 Member variable is by far the most common property of a variable.
 Yet there is a lot that can go wrong as well, as member variables are at the same time mutable variables.
 Most things you have to know are explained in the section on classes.
 As long as your class design is alright (classes should be small!) and the methods are well designed (no side unexpected side effects), you are mostly fine with using member variables.
-Though you have to be carefull with them, as explained in the section on mutable variables.
+Though you have to be carefull with them.

+Class variables have pretty much the same problem as global variables, just in a somewhat limited scope.
+That’s one reason why classes have to be small.
+Even passing output arguments to functions makes the code obscure.
+The best solution would be passing around only immutable variables as done in functional programming.
+However, it would also be too difficult to code this way.
+This is how functional programming works, but it is not yet too wide spread, even though it exists longer than OO programming.
+OO seems to be in the sweet spot between accessability and privacy of variables and functions.
+But you always have to be aware of this and make sure you keep the balance and it doesn't tip over to the accessability side.

 ## Static Variables